gourav-kcodes/rag_retrieval_evaluation/README.md

 # RAG with a Real Retrieval Evaluation Harness

-A retrieval-augmented generation system where the evaluation is the actual point — not just "does it answer questions," but precision/recall/nDCG at the retrieval stage, and separately scored correctness and faithfulness at the generation stage, with a labeled question set built specifically to expose where retrieval breaks down.
+A retrieval-augmented generation system where the evaluation is the actual point - not just does it answer questions, but precision/recall/nDCG at the retrieval stage, and separately scored correctness and faithfulness at the generation stage, with a labeled question set built specifically to expose where retrieval breaks down.